 CBD (cannabidiol) is one of two key ingredients used to formulate medicinal cannabis products.
 The other is THC (tetrahydocannabinol).
-Both of these biological compounds are extracted from marijuana plants (but also from hemp plants; more on this in another post).
+Both of these biological compounds are extracted from marijuana plants (but also, in the case of CBD, from hemp plants).
 Both have shown significant benefits in the treatment of a wide range of medical ailments.

 THC is the ingredient that gets you high.
 Obviously, getting high as a side effect might not be everyone’s cup of tea.
 If taken during the day, it can seriously impact the motor skills you need to function, e.g., driving your car.
 And if you have a job that requires regular drug-testing, any amount of THC in your body needs to be avoided.

 - Some people don’t react well to THC.
 Even in moderate doses, it can bring on anxiety or paranoia.

 - Additionally, THC can come from different strains of marijuana with each strain having different effects on your mood.
 The Indica strain tends to have a relaxing, and in some cases, sedating effect.
 It can calm, but also make you drowsy.
 Sativa, on the other hand, tends to be stimulating.
 THC can also come from hybrid plants that contain genetics from both Indica and Sativa.
 The mood effect of hybrid strains varies, depending upon the proportions of Indica and Sativa in the hybrid plants.